BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ___
 `date_from` timestamp
 ```
-Filter the result by an Unix-timestamp.
+Filter the result by a Unix-timestamp.
 Transactions before this date will not be returned.
 ```
 The field described above is optional, default is no filter
 ___
 `date_to` timestamp
 ```
-Filter the result by an Unix-timestamp.
+Filter the result by a Unix-timestamp.
 Transactions after this date will not be returned.
 ```
 The field described above is optional, default is no filter
 ___